OFA-Sys/Chinese-CLIP/zeroshot_dataset_en.md

 Download link: [Click here](https://clip-cn-beijing.oss-cn-beijing.aliyuncs.com/datasets/ELEVATER_all.zip)

 ## Notes
 We have organized 20 datasets into 20 directories, and zipped and uploaded them.
 Users can click the link above to download all the datasets.
 After unzipping the `ELEVATER_all.zip`, you will get the zipped files of each dataset in ELEVATER.
-Once again after unzipping the dataset zipfile, you will get the dataset folder which contains the following structure:
+Once again after unzipping the dataset zipfile, you will get the dataset directory with the following folder structure:
 ```
 ${dataset_name}
 ├── index.json  # Some datasets contain this file，which only serves for the submission to the ELEVATER benchmark